 Centre for Peace and Performing Arts

-The Centre for Peace and Performing Arts (CPPA) is a global non-profit organization registered in the United Kingdom with international headquarters in Rome and country offices in 12 prominent capital cities.
+The Centre for Peace and Performing Arts (CPPA) is a global non-profit organization registered in the United Kingdom and India with international headquarters in Rome and country offices in 12 prominent capital cities.
 It is governed through a Global Council and an on-ground Executive Team.
 The centre have a significant presence across Europe, Asia Pacific, the United States and hopes to expand as it invokes us to reflectively ask, “How can arts promote global peace and solidarity?”

-OUR MISSION: CPPA aims to foster global peace and harmony by connecting communities through the arts and promoting cultural understanding to heal deep-rooted fissures.
-Since 2021, it has launched a global initiative to facilitate peace through Track 1.5 Diplomacy.
+OUR MISSION:CPPA aims to foster global peace and harmony by connecting communities through the arts and promoting cultural understanding to heal deep-rooted fissures.

 Executive Team